 If you’d like more in-depth info on this topic, then read: Increase Testosterone With Sleep.

 Are you aware that the act of having sex actually increases your testosterone levels?

 What better way can you think of to increase your testosterone levels than by having sex?

-Let's get right to the science.
-Here is a study done on older men, and they found that the men who were having sex had higher testosterone levels.
+Let’s get right to the science.
+Here is a study that was done on older men, and they found that the men who were having sex had higher testosterone levels.

 Here’s another study they did on couples.
 They found out that on the nights the couple had sex, testosterone levels were significantly higher than on the nights they didn’t have sex.

 Finally, here’s a study that found that even just the anticipation of having sex increases testosterone levels because the anticipation of doing something so pleasurable and exciting like sex causes a release of dopamine.
 Testosterone and dopamine have a bidirectional relationship.

 Recommendations For Heating Up Your Sex Life

 - Make time to connect sexually with your partner